How to Get a Books & Periodicals Publishing Business License in Dubai

 Step 4: Submit Your Application

 Applications are submitted to the Dubai South Free Zone Authority.
-The authority reviews the application and, upon approval, issues the Business Licence.
+The authority reviews the application and, upon approval, issues the Business License.

 Step 5: Open a Corporate Bank Account

-Once your licence is issued, you can proceed to open a UAE corporate bank account.
+Once your license is issued, you can proceed to open a UAE corporate bank account.
 Several local and international banks operate within or near the free zone.

 Step 6: Apply for Visas

-Your licence package will determine the number of investor and employee visas available.
+Your license package will determine the number of investor and employee visas available.
 Visa allocations can typically be expanded by upgrading your office or facility package.

 Licensing and Compliance Requirements